Registration is now closed for Fall private lessons. Interested students will be able to register or re-register in January for Spring lessons.

 However, college students should note that Community Music School-sponsored lessons and classes do not count for college credit.
 Students wishing to take music courses for college credit can find a variety of ensembles and classes on the Hayes School of Music's Opportunities for Non-Majors page.
 (Please also check the current course catalog for the most up-to-date class offerings and times.)

-Before choosing a lesson time, college students are encouraged to consider where they will be able to practice or receive their online lessons.
+Before choosing a lesson time, college students are encouraged to consider where they will be able to practice their instrument or receive online lessons.
 For 2021-2022, there are several practice rooms designated for use by non-music majors and Community Music School students.
 These are on the fourth floor and are available on a first-come, first-served basis.